hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     and 'no_renorm' is a good choice for large basis sets, especially with a small number of electrons (such that forbidden excitations are rarely generated).

-    The 'cauchy_schwarz' excitation generator generates excitations using an upper bound for the value of the Hamiltonian matrix element.
+    The 'power_pitzer' excitation generator generates excitations using an upper bound for the value of the Hamiltonian matrix element.
 This involves some precalcalated alias tables, but should reduce both noise and shoulder heights.
 Only available for the UEG and read_in systems, and in the latter it does not currently use symmetry information.